Testicular cancer symptoms

 The most common symptom of testicular cancer is a lump in a testicle.
 But there may also be other signs and symptoms:

-Symptoms include:a swelling or a lump in a testicle, which is usually painless, but may suddenly get bigger and become painful
+- swelling in a testicle – this is usually painless, but it may sometimes suddenly get bigger and become painful

 - pain in the back or lower abdomen (tummy)